Best Places To Visit In Eastern Europe In Spring

 Gina from Jet Set and Forget

-The city of Kiev is a sleepy one in winter, but it comes alive in the spring.
+The city of Kiev (or Kyiv) is a sleepy one in winter, but it comes alive in the spring.

-Visiting in April, I found a city full of vibrant flowers gardens, blooming trees, and grassy green monasteries.
-It’s a beautiful place to spend your afternoons walking around, taking in the beautiful scenery, significant historical sites, and vibrant city squares.
+Visiting in April, I found a city full of vibrant flower gardens, blooming trees, and grassy green monasteries.
+It’s a beautiful place to spend your afternoons walking around, taking in the beautiful scenery, significant historic sites, and vibrant city squares.

 A few of my favorite spots include the stunning green-roofed Saint Sophia Cathedral, Saint Michael’s with its golden onion domes, and the Hryshko National Botanical Garden, which is especially great for springtime.